-After parking, head out along the paved walkway to take in the rugged coastline while you feel the salty ocean breeze.
+After parking head out along the paved walkway to take in the rugged coastline while you feel the salty ocean breeze.
 It’s a short stroll towards the most easterly point landmark.
-Depending on the year, enjoy your free show of icebergs or whales playing in the bay, or even watch the seabirds dive into the water for their all day buffet.
+Depending on the time of year, enjoy your free show of icebergs or whales playing in the bay, or even watch the seabirds dive into the water for their all day buffet.

 Halfway up the steps towards the lighthouses is a great opportunity to take a snap of the new lighthouse lingering on the edge of the cliffs.
 Don’t forget to turn towards the water and watch the sun glittering off the sapphire surface.

-At the top of the steps you are greeted by the new lighthouse and Visitors Centre, which should be opened in 2021 for guests to enjoy.
+At the top of the steps you are greeted by the new lighthouse and Visitors Centre which, from September 5th to October 8th, is open Wednesdays through Sundays from 10:00am to 6:00pm.
 Next, continue along the trail towards the oldest surviving lighthouse in Newfoundland.
 During their regular season you can experience how the 19th Century lighthouse keeper and his family would have lived.

 On your drive back into the city, we recommend stopping at the Shea Heights Lookout.
 Here you have a view of Downtown St. John’s from the other side.
 You may even be able to spot a few of the other sites to come on your historic tour.